 - Utilize a margining formula to monitor the size of a company’s bank operating line

 - Build a provision for non-cash Payment in Kind (PIK) interest

 - Learn to create a “circular reference breaker” to rid a model of undesirable error messages if the model crashes

 - Properly calculate the investor’s IRR

 - Understand and incorporate operating and debt ratios

-- Create “flags” to warn if a debt covenant has been tripped
+- Create “flags” if a covenant has been tripped

 Upcoming Capital Structure (LBO) Modeling EventsAll Events

-This hands‐on course focuses on the skills required to build and incorporate a complex capital a a ...
+Description This hands-on course focuses on the skills required to build and incorporate a complex ...

 PLEASE NOTE, this session will take place over two days, Dec 2 from 8:30am – 12:30pm and Dec 3 – ...